hiroksarker/HirokSarker/README.md

 ###  I'm Happy To Know That You Just Visited My Github Profile

 - 🔭 I’m currently working on ...
 Software Quality Assurance Engineer
 - 🌱 I’m currently learning ...
-Automation, BDD and Performance Testing
+Automation, BDT and Performance Testing
 - 👯 I’m looking to collaborate on ...
 QA Projects
 - 🤔 I’m looking for help with ...
 Automation and Performance Related Works
 - 💬 Ask me about ...
 Software Quality Assurance Engineer